pmahnke/mahnke-cocktails/recipe/sangria.md

 - Method: Build in the Pitcher
 - Pour: Add all ingredients directly to the pitcher
+- Glassware:
+  - High Ball
-- Glassware: High BallOn the Rocks
+  - On the Rocks
 - Garnish: Soaked fruit
 - Special Prep: Top glasses with soda water